Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 4

-Hold periods are two to four years.
-Every quarter that the stack is left alone, the integration debt compounds, the data room gets messier, and the exit diligence gets more expensive.
-This is not work that moves with you — it moves against you.
+Hold periods are 2 to 4 years.
+Every quarter the stack is left alone, the synergy case slips, the data room gets messier, and exit diligence gets more expensive.
+The work moves against you, not with you.

-• Due-diligence trail thins the longer you wait
+• Diligence trail thins the longer you wait

 5